-Deliverables Deliverable Amendment to Maritime Transport Act in line with international requirements.
-Updated maritime rules in line with international obligations.
+2011/12 Planned actions Deliverables Ensure New Zealand's Deliverable international maritime arrangements are fit for Amendment to Maritime Transport Act in line with international requirements. purpose for a changing Updated maritime rules in line with international obligations. international maritime environment.
 Maintenance of New Zealand's participation in existing international conventions and consideration of participation in new conventions.
 Impacts sought By complying with international standards, we will enhance the safety of maritime freight and passenger movements, which will assist in growing the economy and sustaining access to the international maritime system Initiatives Marine Protection Legislation Bill The Ministry advised the government on the policy issues for the Bill which will implement marine environment protection and liability conventions, and improve port and harbour safety control.
 Amendments to the Maritime Transport Amendment Bill are now to be implemented through the Marine Protection Legislation Bill.
 This omnibus Bill is expected to be introduced to the House in August 2012.
 Oil pollution levy The Ministry worked with Maritime NZ on options to increase the oil pollution levy.
 The levy is used to fund the Marine Pollution Response Service and is paid for by commercial coastal and foreign ships and offshore oil platforms.
-Deliverable Application of new rule development process for the maritime rules programme.
+Review regulations and Deliverable legislation to improve maritime focused transport Application of new rule development process for the maritime rules programme. outcomes.
 A maritime rules programme that will meet government objectives for more effective and efficient regulation and that will enhance economic performance.
 Impact sought By simplifying and streamlining the legislative and regulatory framework for maritime transport, we will reduce compliance costs, increase effectiveness and meet government priorities.
-Initiatives The Ministry worked with Maritime NZ to amend the following Maritime and Marine Protection Rules in 2011/12: Maritime Rule Part 24B Carriage of Cargos Maritime Rule Parts 31A &amp; 32 Standards for Training Certification Watchkeeping Manila Amendments Maritime Rule Part 40D Design of Fishing Vessels (signed in July 2012) Maritime Rule Part 82 Jet Boat Operations (signed in July 2012)
+Initiatives The Ministry worked with Maritime NZ to amend the following Maritime and Marine Protection Rules in 2011/12: Maritime Rule Part 24B Carriage of Cargos Maritime Rule Parts 31A & 32 Standards for Training Certification Watchkeeping Manila Amendments Maritime Rule Part 40D Design of Fishing Vessels (signed in July 2012) Maritime Rule Part 82 Jet Boat Operations (signed in July 2012)